SAME2023NeurIPS/SAME/README.md

 ### Explanation on the molecular graphs: `MUTAG` dataset

-SAME achieves to provide the explanations the same as the ground truth which are labelled by human experts.
+SAME provides explanations the same as the ground truth which are labelled by human experts.

 <p align="center">
   <br />